Bantustan Borders: Israel's Colonisation of the Jordan Valley and the security myth

 Israeli soldiers can be seen on patrol near the border, and there are signposts warning of the presence of landmines.

-Israeli border authorities also control Allenby Bridge, the only crossing to Jordan that can be used by Palestinians with West B
+Israeli border authorities also control Allenby Bridge, the only crossing to Jordan that can be used by Palestinians with West Bank ID.

 The absence of information from inside the talks has not stopped the leaders on both sides from restating their long-held positions concerning the Jordan Valley.